kitague/Foodrestaurant/README.md

 # Foodrestaurant
 Building Food Deliver restaurant  with html and css that is responsive with different size of screen.
 User will be able to choose a city where restaurant is located and place thier oder online.
 The deliver or pick up will be an option for costumer.
+This website will be update with different cities in four different cities.